With summer only around the corner, it's time to start thinking about getting your body and diet right.

 Or wherever you've booked for summer!
 If you completely cut carbs from your diet you're guaranteed to lose weight but it isn't all good.
 You'll be really tired because carbs give you energy and once you start eating carbs again you'll pile the weight back on.
 If you want to cut down, introduce brown carbs or use alternatives.

 - Meat, meat and more meat

 One huge misconception that people make is thinking that meat is the only source of protein but this couldn't be more wrong.
-Beans, kale, spinach, broccoli and eggs (and more) are all vegetarian or vegan ingredients that contain plenty of protein so you don't always need to eat meat to get your fix.
+Beans, kale, spinach, broccoli and eggs (and more) are all vegetarian ingredients that contain plenty of protein so you don't always need to eat meat to get your fix.
 The Greggs vegan sausage roll is enough proof of that, anyway!

 - A huge, greasy cheat day

 We've all been there - having a great week of eating clean and then you crave something naughty BUT smaller treats throughout the week are better than sticking to a strict diet and smashing a large Domino's pizza and 2-litre bottle of Coke once the weekend comes around.
 Plus you don't have to worry about the food coma...

 - Indulging in alcohol